sebhub/embb/README.md

 The option "-DINSTALL_PREFIX=YourCustomPath" can also be given in Step 1.

-To install the files, on Linux use the command
+To install the files on Linux, use the command

     cmake --build . --target install